INTRODUCTION TO THE WEB PAGES:

 The last of the still images to be shown is one for the Jan.
 12, 2013

-data that was made with processing parameters that maximized the resolution.
+data that was made with processing parameters that increased the resolution.

 This image uses a beam that is 215 by 158 microarcseconds elongated north-south.